giellalt/giellalt.github.io/transcriptions/index.md

 ## Documents for testing

-We have ready-made files for all numeral formats:
+There are ready-made files for all numeral formats:

 ```sh
 $GTHOME/ped/doc/common/numratesting/cardinal